-This two day course provides participants with the basic principles of temporary works design.
+This two day course provides participants with an understanding of the basic principles of temporary works design.

 By the end of this course, you should be able to:

-- Describe the principles behind basic temporary works design methodologies
+- Describe the principles of basic temporary works design methodologies

 - Explain temporary loads, potential modes of failure and practical considerations